Siftah/get_iplayer/swfurl.md

 INFO: Command exit code 1 (raw code = 256)
 ```

-With verbose logging on (--verbose) you may also see and explicit verification failure:
+With verbose logging on (--verbose) you may also see an explicit verification failure:

 ``` text
 DEBUG: (object begin)